varennes/varennes.github.io/about.md

 <img src="/images/austria16_selfie1.png" width="258" height="193">

-I am a physics Phd student at [Purdue University](http://www.physics.purdue.edu/) and I work in Prof. Andrew Mugler's [research group](http://www.physics.purdue.edu/mugler/home.html).
+I am a biophysics Phd student at [Purdue University](http://www.physics.purdue.edu/) working in Prof. Andrew Mugler's [research group](http://www.physics.purdue.edu/mugler/home.html).

-I study phenomena in the field of biophysics.
-I am interested in problems pertaining to collective cell sensing and how that affects cell migration.
+I study phenomena in the field of biophysics using computational and mathematical models.
+I am interested in problems pertaining to how noise and fluctuations in a cell's microenvironment limit its ability to chemotax, and how collective cell behavior can improve chemotactic performance.

 Here is a link to my [brief cv](https://drive.google.com/open?id=0B9wUAi2m2Di9SHY0eHloX2hZM3M).
 You may also check out my [github page](https://github.com/varennes) to view some physics simulation projects I am working on.